jina-ai/jina/README.md

 <tr>
 <td>
-<a href="https://jina-ai.github.io/docs/chapters/flow/README.html"><h4>Using Flow API to Compose Your Jina Workflow</h4></a>
+<h4><a href="https://jina-ai.github.io/docs/chapters/flow/README.html">Using Flow API to Compose Your Jina Workflow</a></h4>
-Learn how to orchestrate the Pods to work together: sequentially and in parallel; locally and remotely.
+Learn how to orchestrate Pods to work together: sequentially and in parallel; locally and remotely.
 </td>
 <td><h3>🐣</h3></td>
 </tr>

 <tr>
 <td>
-<h4>Build Bert-based NLP Semantic Search System in 3 minutes</h4>
+<h4><a href="https://github.com/jina-ai/examples/tree/master/urbandict-search">Build Bert-based NLP Semantic Search System in 3 minutes</a></h4>
-Learn how to blah blah blah with blah blah blah
+Learn how to use Jina and DistilBert to build a slang search system.
 </td>
 <td><h3>🐣</h3></td>
 </tr>

 <tr>
 <td>
-<a href="https://jina-ai.github.io/docs/chapters/remote/main.html"><h4>Use Jina Distributively</h4></a>
+<h4><a href="https://jina-ai.github.io/docs/chapters/remote/main.html">Distribute Your Workflow Remotely</a></h4>
-Learn to run Jina in remote and on multiple instances
+Learn to run Jina on remote instances and distribute your workflow
 </td>
 <td><h3>🕊</h3></td>
 </tr>